-The Net Proceeds and the proceeds from the Pre-IPO Placement will first be utilized for the objects as set out above.
-Subject to this, our Company intends to deploy any balance left out of the Net Proceeds and the proceeds from the Pre-IPO Placement towards our general corporate purposes, as approved by our management, from time to time, subject to such utilization for general corporate purposes not exceeding 25% of the gross proceeds from Fresh Issue and Proceeds from the Pre-IPO Placement, in compliance with the SEBI ICDR Regulations.
+The Net Proceeds will first be utilized for the objects as set out above.
+Subject to this, our Company intends to deploy any balance left out of the Net Proceeds towards our general corporate purposes, as approved by our management, from time to time, subject to such utilization for general corporate purposes not exceeding 25% of the gross proceeds from Fresh Issue, in compliance with the SEBI ICDR Regulations.